 Aim & Scope

-The Eighth International Conference on Very High Cycle Fatigue (VHCF8) is scheduled to be held from August 31st to September 4th, 2020 in Sapporo, Japan.
+The Eighth International Conference on Very High Cycle Fatigue (VHCF8) will be held online & on-demand from July 5 – 9, 2021.

-VHCF8 will provide a worldwide platform for scientific communication, discussion, and activities for all those interested in both fundamental aspects and practical applications.
-The conference will comprise of lectures by outstanding international scientists, contributed oral presentations, and posters.
+VHCF8 will provide a worldwide platform for scientific communication, discussion, and activities for all those interested in both the fundamental aspects and practical applications of this issue.
+The conference will comprise of lectures by outstanding international scientists and other oral presentations.
 Suggestions for special topics are welcome.
-Exhibitions for testing and analyses related to VHCF researches will also be offered.
-The conference language is in English and the contributions are planned to be published via a renowned reviewed journal.
+Exhibitions for testing and analyses related to VHCF studies will also be offered.
+The conference language is English, and a special issue of VHCF8 will be published in Fatigue & Fracture of Engineering Materials & Structures (FFEMS) after the conference concludes.